JocelArcelona/Patient-Survival-Prediction/README.md

 This project used the Patient Survival Prediction Dataset from Kaggle.com

 # Methods
 Before modeling, I had to analyze, clean and filter my dataset.
 I dropped some duplicated rows and checked if the dataset was imbalanced.
 Since most of my numerical columns did not tell much, I used the categorical columns, calculated the percentages and visualized it using some graphs.
 After more analysis of the data, I separated the categorical from the nominal and numerical columns for preparation before plugging them into a column transformer.
 And before everything else, train test split.
 I used different pipelines for different types of classification models.
 Since I'm working on a predicting a patient's survival after admittance in the ICU, I used the metric recall score to determine the best classification model.
 A high recall score indicates a low amount of false negatives which in this case is what we want for our predictor.
+False Negatives pose a high risk considering that it's a misdiagnosis and a patient could die due to this.
 I also ran my models with some parameter tuning to find the parameters that works best for the model.

 # Visualizations
 This graph shows the imbalance in my dataset